The Digital Equipment Corporation PDP–7

 4. Longevity - DEC PDP–7's were all fitted with a running hour meter recording the number of hours spent in operation.
 We currently have the values for two PDP–7 systems when they were finally de–commissioned - [top]

 1. #113, at the University of Oregon - 65,000 hours of use (or 7½ years continuous) logged after nearly 40 years.
 Delivered in February 1966 and scheduled for removal at the end of 2001, #113 would appear to have lingered on at the University for another five years until finally being moved in June 2006 when it was still in a running condition.
 This machine is now at Paul Allen's Living Computer Museum (PDPplanet Project) in Seattle.
-It has been restored and is now fully operational and open to public viewing at the museum.
+It has been restored and is now fully operational and open to public viewing at the Living Computer Museum website, (as of July 2024 this site is offline).
+We have since heard that the LCM has ceased operation.

 2. #47, at the Australian Atomic Energy Commission Lucas Heights - 111,577 hours of operation (or 12¾ years continuous).
 Delivered in 1966 and retired after 15 years to the museum of Digital Equipment Australia PTY Ltd. run by Max Burnet, the company's general manager.
 This machine was switched on for over 12.5 years of its 15 year lifetime at Lucas Heights.